avidbots/flatland/docs/core_functions/world.rst

 Configuring World
 =================

 The simulation world is defined by a yaml file as shown below.
+Examples can be found in flatland_server/tests.

 .. code-block:: yaml